CosSlay-Team/runelite-cosslay-plugin/docs/CosSlay.md

 ## Acquiring Gear
 When acquiring gear, the acquisition method is chosen randomly between available methods.
-A method is considered available if it is possible if it requires the completion of at most one quest, and does not require gaining a Slayer level.
+A method is considered available if it requires the completion of at most one quest, and does not require gaining a Slayer level.

 For the purpose of choosing the acquisition method, there are four general